Table of Contents

 We know we’re biased, but it’s for a reason!
 CMS is just the best answering service for medical practices.

-CMS is a well-known and well-respected leader in 24-hour medical call answering services, and for good reason.
+CMS is a well-known and well-respected leader in 24-hour medical phone answering services, and for good reason.
 Founded in 1967, CMS has 50+ years of experience and has worked with practices of all specialties and sizes in the medical industry, from single-provider offices to complex multispecialty nationwide healthcare systems.

 Dedicated to customer service and operational excellence, Continental Message Solution is an award-winning call center and live answering service serving clients’ communication needs worldwide.